zaphosting/docs/docs/vserver-windows-nointernet.md

 ## Reset network configuration

-You can reset the network configuration in the web interface administration of your VPS/rootserver by clicking on the **Reset network configuration** button on the settings page.
+You can reset the network configuration in the web interface administration of your VPS by clicking on the **Reset network configuration** button on the settings page.
 During this process, the configurations for the IP address, subnet mask, gateway and DNS server are reset to its original state.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/YsLZZJZEaf3pemt/preview)